Mitral Valve Replacement: Open

 An open mitral valve replacement is a surgery to replace a poorly working mitral valve

-with an artificial valve.
-The mitral valve is 1 of the heart’s 4 valves.
-It helps
+mitral valve is 1 of the heart’s 4 valves.
+The mitral valve lies between the 2 chambers

-left atrium and the left ventricle.
-Your doctor will replace your poorly working mitral valve with an artificial
+Your healthcare provider will replace your poorly working mitral valve with an artificial

 valve.
 This will ensure that blood can flow into the left ventricle and then flow

 out to the body normally, without putting extra stress on the heart.
 The surgery is

-called “open” because it uses a traditional larger incision

-to expose the heart.
+called “open” because it uses a traditional larger cut (incision) to expose the heart.

-This incision is larger than the incision used in minimally invasive
+This cut is larger than the one used in minimally invasive mitral valve replacement

 Why might I need an open mitral valve replacement?